-There are occasions when the MPO is required to act quickly in order to meet a grant deadline, preserve spending authority or respond to an unforeseen opportunity.
-This is most likely to occur in response to a request by FDOT due to the severe time constraints the agency operates under.
+There are occasions when the MPO is required to act quickly in order to meet a grant deadline, preserve spending authority or respond to an unforeseen opportunity or emergency.
+Unforeseen opportunities are most likely to occur in response to a request by FDOT due to the severe time constraints the agency operates under.
+Emergency situations include manmade and natural disasters such as hurricanes, floods, epidemics and pandemics, chemical spills, acts of terrorism, cyber-attacks, etc.

-When situations demanding immediate Board action arise, staff may bring proposed actions forward to the MPO Board that the TAC and CAC have not had the opportunity to preview and comment on.
+In a nonemergency situation when an unforeseen opportunity demands immediate Board action, staff may bring proposed actions forward to the MPO Board that the TAC and CAC have not had the opportunity to preview and comment on.
 This allows the Board to be fully informed of the situation and to take action if it wishes to do so, or to decline to take immediate action and remand the item to one or more Advisory Committee for further study.